EliaOndacs/wttr-cli/Readme.md

 ## INFO

-check out wttr.in [repo](https://github.com/chubin/wttr.in)
+check out wttr.in and its creator [repo](https://github.com/chubin/wttr.in)

-original wttr.in author: Igor Chubin

 enjoy!:upside_down_face: